Molo24/Amazon_Vine_Analysis/README.md

 We can see from the above analysis that the Vine reviewers were about 13% more likely to provide a 5-star review for every review given compared to the non-Vine group.

 Besides looking at the star rating itself, another way to gauge the validity of the review is to look at the "Helpful Percentage".
-In other words, was was the rate of which consumers found the provided review helpful.
-The assumption here, the more helpful the review the better the review.
-Another analysis that should be looked at in the future is which group, Vine v non-Vine, typically leaves the msot helpful reviews.
+In other words, do consumers find the provided review helpful?
+The assumption here is, the more helpful the review the better the review.
+Another analysis that should be performed in the future is looking at which group, Vine v non-Vine, typically leaves the most helpful reviews.